 - Contact genealogical societies and libraries in your ancestors’ areas to ask about resources on early pioneers, including lineage society applications filed by other descendants.

-In 1882, the Chinese Exclusion Act passed, reinforcing earlier restrictions against Chinese workers.
+In 1882, Congress passed the Chinese Exclusion Act, reinforcing earlier restrictions against Chinese workers.
 Then the Immigration Act of 1882 added restrictions for other groups.
 Those barred from entry into the country included convicts and people judged to be insane, mentally handicapped or unlikely to be financially self-sufficient.
 Later laws excluded anarchists and polygamists.

 Initial immigration control efforts focused on ship passengers.
 After all, that’s where the greatest numbers were arriving.
 It was easier to monitor ship traffic at designated ports of entry than to monitor land borders against individual travelers.
 The main US-Canadian border is nearly 4,000 miles long (plus another 1,500 miles along the boundary with Alaska, which the United States acquired in 1867).
 The Mexican border runs nearly 2,000 miles, much of it across a desert.
 That’s a lot of possible crossing points.

 Immigrants quickly recognized land borders as a “backdoor” entry option.
 During the 1880s, hundreds of thousands of US-bound European immigrants booked passage to Canada and then came south to cross the border.
 Greene says a similar phenomenon occurred in Mexico, with European and Asian travelers.

 In 1895, US officials began cooperating with the Canadian government and with shipping and railroad lines to document ship passengers to Canada who declared their intention to continue to the United States.
 Between about 1895 and 1906, immigration inspection stations (“land ports”) opened along borders with Canada and Mexico.